rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-version**
 :	Print version and exit

+**-wpanic**
+:	When encountering a warning, panic and exit immediately.
+This is useful in regression testing.

 **-zerokey**
 :	Use all-zero dummy master key.
 This options is only intended for automated testing as it does not provide any security.